Our Strength is Fellowship; Our Success is Participation.

 In the words of the late Dame Vera Lynn, “we’ll meet again, don’t know where, don’t know when……”

-I’ve added some humour, just to keep this interesting – enjoy!
-And please continue to follow sensible COVID precautions: wash hands frequently; social distance at all times and wear a mask indoors in public places – it’s the law in Simcoe County now!
+Please continue to follow sensible COVID precautions: wash hands frequently; social distance at all times and wear a mask indoors in public places – it’s the law in Simcoe County now!

 Medical experts were asked if it is time to ease the lockdown.